 In early 2015, Patrick and Brad Pulver (President of IME) came to terms on an agreement to form Mercury Biomed and establish business operations in Cleveland, Ohio.
 The resulting joint venture combines the methods, patents, technology assets, market knowledge, experienced management skills and talents of the legacy companies to efficiently develop and commercialize the SmartCool and WarmSmart product applications of the Smart Temperature Management System.
 With the assistance of a $1.4 million dollar technology commercialization loan from the State of Ohio’s Third Frontier Initiative, Mercury Biomed, LLC was born and founded in Cleveland, Ohio.

-Pending expected positive clinical trial results, Mercury Biomed plans to obtain 510(k) clearances and launch WarmSmart in 2016 and SmartCool in 2018.
+Pending expected positive clinical trial results, Mercury Biomed plans to obtain 510(k) clearances and launch WarmSmart.
 Clinical trials for WarmSmart are already underway at a top medical institution in Cleveland, Ohio and are led by world-leading experts in perioperative patient warming.
-Clinical trials for SmartCool are scheduled for early 2016 in collaboration with the same clinical investigators involved in past landmark therapeutic hypothermia trials.
+Clinical trials for SmartCool are scheduled in collaboration with the same clinical investigators involved in past landmark therapeutic hypothermia trials.

 Mercury Biomed is currently seeking investors and / or strategic partners.